adjust/android_sdk/README.md

 possible values of the `android:launchMode` property, check [the official Android documentation][android-launch-modes].

 There are two possible places in which information about the deep link content will be delivered to your desired Activity via `Intent` object - either in Activity's `onCreate` or `onNewIntent` method.
-Once one of these methods are triggered after app has been launched, in here you can get the info how does the `deep_link` parameter from the clicked tracker URL look like and maybe use this info to do some additional logic in your app.
+Once one of these methods is triggered after the app has been launched, in here you can get the info how does the `deep_link` parameter from the clicked tracker URL looks like and maybe use this info to do some additional logic in your app.

-You can extract the `deep_link` content from these two methods like this:
+You can extract the deep link content from these two methods like this:

 ```java
 @Override